 You can make connections with transportation peers or suppliers through a searchable on-line Membership Directory.
 You can build new skills or give back to the industry through various volunteer opportunities, which include the Education Committee, the Advocacy Committee, or the Provider Relations Committee.
 NASSTRAC also has a Carrier Advisory Council on which members with carriers can provide input.

 As a member, you'll have access to free Contract Templates that help you to minimize risk and outline requirements of your for-hire carriers and 3PLs.
-In addition, you have limited access to free legal advice with NASSTRAC Legal Counsel John Cutler, who has more than 35 years of experience in shipper transportation law.
-He can be contacted on the Legal Hotline at 202-775-5574.
+In addition, you have limited access to free legal advice with NASSTRAC Legal Counsel Karyn Booth.
+Karyn is a partner and leader of the Transportation practice group at Thompson Hine LLP in Washington D.C.
+She can be contacted on the Legal Hotline at 202-263-4108.